Disposal tax effect

-The situation of additional taxes or tax savings resulting from selling the last item of its class in an inventory due to difference between its undepreciated capital cost (UCC) and its salvage value (SV).
+The situation of additional taxes or tax savings resulting from selling the last item of its class in an inventory due to the difference between its undepreciated capital cost (UCC) and its salvage value (SV).

 Overview

 "Disposal tax effect" is a finance term originating from Engineering economics.

 In the case of $SV > UCC$, then there has been a relative gain in the sale of the item, which gets taxed.
 These gains are known as "recaptured depreciation" or "recaptured CCA".

 When $SV < UCC$, then there has been a loss, which results in tax savings.

 The Central collection agency (CCA) uses a method of depreciation and the undepreciated value which is the undepreciated capital cost.
 As CCA uses a declining balance it makes the disposal of assets complicated.
 The disposal tax effect (DTE) takes into account that the salvage value can cause a gain or a loss.

 The disposal tax effect formula: DTE = (BookValue – SalvageValue) x TR.

 The relevant book value in this case is determining the tax gain or loss of the asset.
 The tax basis then is the difference between the original cost and any accumulated depreciation.